Mercerenies/latitude/spec/ii_standard_library/number.md

 [TODO: A negative real argument to this should return a complex value but currently returns NaN.
 This needs to be fixed.]

+### `Number isBasicInt?.`

+Returns whether the value is a fixed-size integer.
+If the implementation does not support fixed-size integers, this method always returns false.

+### `Number isInteger?.`

+Returns whether the value is represented as an integer, either fixed-size or arbitrary-size.

+### `Number isRational?.`

+Returns whether the value is represented as a rational number or a narrower numerical type.

+### `Number isFloating?.`

+Returns whether the value is represented as a floating-point number.

+### `Number isReal?.`

+Returns whether the value is a real number.
+A real number is a number that is strictly narrower in representation than a complex number.

+### `Number isComplex?.`

+Returns whether the value is represented as a complex number.
+This includes values with zero imaginary part, such as `@(1, 0)`, but does not include values which lack an imaginary part, such as `1`.

 ## Static Methods